canonical/repo-policy-compliance/CONTRIBUTING.md

 ### Build the rock and charm

-Use [Rockcraft](https://documentation.ubuntu.com/rockcraft/en/latest/) to create an OCI image for the <charm-name> app, and then upload the image to a MicroK8s registry, which stores OCI archives so they can be downloaded and deployed.
+Use [Rockcraft](https://documentation.ubuntu.com/rockcraft/en/latest/) to create an OCI image for the `repo-policy-compliance` app, and then upload the image to a MicroK8s registry, which stores OCI archives so they can be downloaded and deployed.

 Enable the MicroK8s registry: